Bit Pilot: Reception

 On the review aggregation website Metacritic, Bit Pilot has a "generally favorable" score of 78 based on nine critics.

 Bit Pilots gameplay was divided among critics.
-Reviewers praised the game as exciting and noticed its likeness to retro video games, specifically Asteroids.
+Reviewers praised it as exciting and likened it to retro video games, specifically Asteroids.
 However, 148Apps and Edge felt that the gameplay, rather than its rewards for gaining points, gave it replay value, and Tracy Erickson of Pocket Gamer and Kyle Vanhemert of Wired magazine commented on its lack of variety.

-The game's controls garnered a mixed reception.
+The controls garnered a mixed reception.
 Although AppSpy, 148Apps, and Edge magazine thought the swiping mechanic was unique and precise, 148Apps and AppSpy criticized how the controls were complicated to learn.
-Chris Reed of Slide to Play stated that he preferred for Bit Pilot to have a single movement stick, while Andrew Hayward of GamesRadar+ described them as, "the most responsive [they had] experienced to date".
+Chris Reed of Slide to Play stated that he preferred for Bit Pilot to have a single movement stick, while Andrew Hayward of GamesRadar+ described them as "the most responsive controls we've experienced to date".

-Critics praised Bit Pilots graphics and soundtrack; some felt that they complemented the game's retro theme, while a reviewer from The A.V.
+Critics praised Bit Pilots graphics and soundtrack; some felt that they complemented its retro theme, while a reviewer from The A.V.
 Club stated the graphics "[belied] the atrocious challenge at hand".
 Reed praised unlocking soundtracks as a reward, writing that they were "far more pleasing" than a leaderboard ranking.